slackorama/sethmason.com/content/2008-01-22-emacs-execute-shell-script.markdown

 on the template files (e.g. files that end with “.tt”) after they are saved in order for them to be displayed on the dev site.

-Since I started using emacs about two months ago, I’ve learned quite a bit.
+Since I started using emacs about two months ago, I've learned quite a bit.
 A new thing on the learning heap is the [after-save-hook.](http://www.gnu.org/software/emacs/elisp/html_node/Saving-Buffers.html) Emacs to the rescue yet again.

-Here’s a emacs lisp function I wrote to automate the execution of the script when a template file is saved:
+Here's a emacs lisp function I wrote to automate the execution of the script when a template file is saved:

     :::scheme